fathonix/MikrotikCaptiveAutologin/README.md

 # Mikrotik Captive Autologin

-This Node.js script automatically logs into [Mikrotik](https://mikrotik.com) captive portal.
+This Node.js script automates logging into [Mikrotik](https://mikrotik.com) captive portal.

+To add more security, Mikrotik captive portal appends some random bytes and encodes the transmitted password to MD5.
+This script retrieves the bytes, appends and encodes the password, then sends it to the captive portal.

 ## Configuration